riboviz/riboviz/docs/developer/style-guide.md

 ### R file names

-R file names must be in snake-case i.e., all lower case and delimited by underscores, not hyphens.
+R file names must be in snake-case i.e., lower-case and delimited by underscores, not hyphens.
 For example, `generate_stats_figs.R`.

 ### R Comments